tstih/more/README.md

 }
 ~~~

-In the example above the full path is used as a node key.
+The full path is used as a node key in the example above.
 If you wanted to draw
-organigram, you'd probably use database identifier of a person as the key.
+organigram, you'd probably use the database identifier of a person as the key.

-  > Dislaimer: Letting the above file feed scan your `c:` drive is a very bad idea.
+  > Disclaimer: Letting the above file feed scan your `c:` drive is bad.
     Just sayin'.

 ### Drawing functions

-There are two events that you can subscribe to: the `DrawEdge` event to an edge i.e. a line
+You can subscribe to two events: the `DrawEdge` event to an edge, i.e. a line
 connecting two nodes.
 And the `DrawNode` event to draw a node.
 Both events will pass you
-node key, node rectangle, and an instance of the `Graphics` to use for drawing.
+the node key, node rectangle, and an instance of the `Graphics` for drawing.

- > ...but drawing nodes and edges is your job.
+ > But drawing nodes and edges is your job.

 This sample demonstrates drawing inside both events.

 ~~~cs
 private void _hierarchy_DrawEdge(object sender, DrawEdgeEventArgs e)